emrahsariboz/Machine-learning-portfolio/README.md

 It is an improvement over Perceptron algorithm which uses activation function to update the weights where Perceptron uses unit step function.

+In perceptron algorithm, weights are updated after ealuating each sample where ADALINE uses gradient of the whole dataset (objective function) to update the weights.

 ![SLP](images/adaline.png)